 Step 2: Choose a Registered Agent

-The role of the registered agent is that of a contact person between the LLC and the state.
-As stated on the website for the Georgia Secretary of State, “the registered agent is the ‘mailbox’ for the corporation.
+A registered agent is a key component of your budding LLC, handling all of its sensitive communication with the state so you don’t have to.
+The Georgia Secretary of State website puts it this way: “the registered agent is the ‘mailbox’ for the corporation.
 The registered agent is the person or entity… designated by the entity to receive any service of process, documents, or other official communication on its behalf.”

 Individual as Registered Agent